christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 #### Geo-Replication

 - In it's given implementation not suitable for geo-replication (TODO reference to 03b) due to it's single-leader characteristic
+- But can be simply adressed using data mirroring
-- There are different solution proposals for that like multi-raft, multi-leader raft...
+- ?
+There are different solution proposals for that like multi-raft, multi-leader raft...
 (TODO reference those from 03b)
-- Or one could learn from strategies of protocols with weaker consistency [@hsu2021cost]
+- ?
+Or one could learn from strategies of protocols with weaker consistency [@hsu2021cost]

 #### More Raft Optimizations